 What are the types of vendors and exhibitors?

 - Food Vendors: Must be a registered non-profit organization in Lincoln County only.
-No power or generators, no charcoal.
-All food vendors are responsible for providing their own tent, tables, and chairs, and follow the Health Department’s guidelines for safe food handling, and the Fire Department’s requirements for fire safety .
+The only exceptions are for food trucks providing unique items.
+Any food trucks chosen must be sponsored by a Lincoln County non-profit.
+We provide no power and don’t allow charcoal or generators.
+All food vendors are responsible for providing their own tent, tables, and chairs, and follow the Health Department’s guidelines for safe food handling, and the Fire Department’s requirements for fire safety.
+The cost is $135 for a 10×20 booth and $90 for a 10×10 booth.

 - Special Events: Special events may be entertaining activities or educational displays such as race cars and fire trucks.
 Fee is at the discretion of the Board depending on the type of event and whether or not the event advertises a business, a non-profit, or a special attraction invited by the Board.